nicolashernandez/PyRATA/README.md

 # PyRATA
 -------------

 PyRATA is an acronym which stands both for "Python Rule-based feAture sTructure Analysis" and "Python Rule-bAsed Text Analysis".
-Indeed, PyRATA is not onlyt dedicated to process textual data.
+Indeed, PyRATA is not only dedicated to process textual data.

+In short, PyRATA
+* provides regular expression matching operations over more complex structures than list of characters (string), namely the list of dict/map.
+* offers the same API as the python re module,
+* follows the Perl regexes de facto standard in terms of language syntax,
+* is implemented in python 3,
+* can be used for processing textual data but is not limited to (the only restriction is the respect of the data structure to explore)
+* is released under the MIT Licence which is *a short and simple permissive license*
+* fun and easy to use

 ## Description
 -------------